Luisa’s Child Care

 infants and toddlers have a better understanding

 of their world and feel more secure.
-A predictable schedule

-filled with consistent and responsive routines helps them
+and responsive routines helps them

 to know what to expect and helps them feel more